hanabi/hanabi.github.io/docs/level-22.md

 - Remember that *Blaze Discards* work with *Finesse Positions*, **not** with slot numbers.
 - *Blaze Discards* must be on the very next player.
 In other words, Bob has to immediately react to prove where the position of the matching card is.
 - *Blaze Discards* do not apply when someone discards a 1 and there are two copies remaining.
 (In other words, it is still possible to perform a normal *Gentleman's Discard* by discarding a red 1 in the case where Bob has a red 1 on his *Finesse Position* and Cathy has a red 1 on her *Second Finesse Position* behind an unplayable card.)
+- It is illegal to perform a *Layered Blaze Discard* (on either the ignited player or the player holding the matching card).
+We want to keep *Blaze Discards* as simple as possible.
 - *Blaze Discards* do not apply when someone performs a *Gentleman's Discard* or a *Baton Discard* that looks like a *Sarcastic Discard*.
 In these situations, one of the following is true:
   - The discarding player is making a mistake (as a *Wrong Prompt*).
   - The discarding player is not making a mistake and there is enough past context for the player with the cards to be able to tell the difference.